MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/query-wmi.md

 ---
 # Query WMI

-The Query WMI activity will send a WMI query to a system that you specify and return the results.
+This article describes the Query WMI activity that will send a WMI query to a system that you specify and return the results.
 This activity can also be used to check statistics on a remote server to create audit trails that can be reviewed later.

 ## Configure the Query WMI Activity